Marker Logo

 Erected by Elizabethton High School Class of 1950.

-Location.
-36° 20.877′ N, 82° 12.84′ W. Marker is in Elizabethton, Tennessee, in Carter County.
-Marker is on East Elk Avenue east of South Sycamore Street, on the right when traveling east.
+, Tennessee, in Carter County.
+It is on East Elk Avenue east of South Sycamore Street, on the right when traveling east.
 Marker is in a plaza between two buildings.
 Touch for map.
 Marker is at or near this postal address: 610 East Elk Avenue, Elizabethton TN 37643, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Betsy Walkway (here, next to this marker); Burgie Drug (a few steps from this marker); City of Elizabethton Bicentennial (a few steps from this marker); Barnes Boring Hardware (within shouting distance of this marker); Old Post Office (within shouting distance of this marker); Public Library (about 500 feet away, measured in a direct line); First Court West of the Alleghenies (about 500 feet away); Covered Bridge (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Betsy Walkway (here, next to this marker); Burgie Drug (a few steps from this marker); City of Elizabethton Bicentennial (a few steps from this marker); Barnes Boring Hardware (within shouting distance of this marker); Ritz Theater (about 400 feet away, measured in a direct line); Public Library (about 500 feet away); Restoration of the Mill Race (about 500 feet away); History of the Mill Race (about 500 feet away).
 Touch for a list and map of all markers in Elizabethton.

 Additional keywords. slave labor; enslavement; human trafficking